raspberrypilearning/getting-started-with-mu/en/step_6.md

 ### Highlighting

-Mu will try and help you create working code by checking your code and highlighting errors it finds to allow you to correct them.
+Mu will try and help you create working code by checking your program and highlighting errors it finds to allow you to correct them.

 The following line of code is incorrect: